phantominh/phantominh/README.md

 I'm currently a PhD student in Computer Science at University of Wisconsin-Madison.

 My research lies at the intersection of information retrieval and data management.
 I work on keyword search for table discovery in data catalogs, where only metadata is available.
-I'm interested in building modern retrieval systems that are both accurate and practical for commodity hardware.
+My goal is to build modern retrieval systems that are both accurate and practical for commodity hardware.
 <!--
 **phantominh/phantominh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.